Qubit-qplaylearn

 Q|Cards> online

-Launched on 27 July 2021, the upgraded, mobile Q|Cards> game is now available for download at play stores as a fully digital and multiplayer online version of the Q|Cards> tabletop game.
+Initially launched on 27 July 2021, the upgraded, mobile Q|Cards> game will soon be available for download at play stores as a fully digital and multiplayer online version of the Q|Cards> tabletop game.

 Credits: